While researching on privacy solutions and applications of ZKP, we discovered a technique,

 by which people can burn their digital asset (E.g ETH) by sending it to an unspendable address,

-and later build a ZK proof showing that some amount of tokens has been burnt in a transaction
+and later build a ZK proof showing that some amount of tokens reside in an account that are

 In Elliptic-Curve based digital signatures, normally there is a secret scalar $s$, from which

 A great source of randomness is a hash function.
-If the public-key is the hash of a secret preimage
+If the address is equal with the hash of a secret preimage

-$s$, we can conclude that the public-key is unspendable, since there isn’t a polynomially
+$s$, we can conclude that the address is unspendable, since there isn’t a polynomially bounded algorithm

 Using the help of Zero-Knowledge proofs, we can hide the value of $s$!
 We just need to prove that

-we know a secret value $s$ where the public-key is $H(s)$.
+we know a secret value $s$ where the address is $h(s)$.
 We can go even further.
 We can prove

 (E.g. $h(s | 123)$ so that double minting of same burnt tokens are not possible), we can add a new